 - Dogos Argentinos

 - Fila Brasileiros

-(b) Imposing sanctions on the owners of dogs and those in charge of them which are dangerously out of control in a public place whether or not they actually cause injury to a person.
+(b) Imposing sanctions on the owners of dogs and those in charge of them which are dangerously out of control in a public place whether they actually cause injury to a person or not.